Grunberg Lab and Bio

-Laura conducts human and animal research on biobehavioral effects (e.g., immunological, endocrinological, behavioral) of stress on addictive drug use, and nicotine use vulnerability in adolescents.
+Laura is an Associate Professor of Biobehavioral Health at Penn State University where she conducts human and animal research on biobehavioral effects (e.g., immunological, endocrinological, behavioral) of stress on addictive drug use, and nicotine use vulnerability in adolescents.
 She trains PhD students with 7 PhD students trained to date and 4 more in lab currently.
-Laura can be contacted at: firstname.lastname@example.org
+Laura can be contacted at: email@example.com

 Jon E. Popke (1997)